 Why you shouldn’t remove dates from Search Engines and posts?

 The reason why removing dates is not a good practice is that when people visit your website and read an outdated entry and they don’t see dates, they would probably not visit your website again if it appeared in the SERPs as they will mark your website content as outdated and useless.

 As you can see, we use the last updated date instead of the published date.
-In this way my website search results will have the last updated date instead of the published date.
+In this way, my website search results will have the last updated date instead of the published date.
 This method will also prevent Search engines from marking my website content as outdated content.

-To display the last updated date in any WordPress theme, add the following code to your WordPress post meta data:
+To display the last updated date in any WordPress theme, add the following code to your WordPress post metadata:

-[code]Last updated on <time datetime="<?php the_modified_time(‘Y-m-d’); ?>">
+Last updated on <time datetime="<?php the_modified_time(‘Y-m-d’); ?>">

 <?php the_modified_time(‘F jS, Y’); ?></time>

-How the code works?
+How does the code work?

 The code checks for the last time your post was updated and displays it instead of the published date.
 If you didn’t update your post after publishing it, the code will display the published date until you update your post.

-How to display last updated date instead of published date In Genesis Framework & Genesis Child Themes?
+How to display the last updated date instead of published date In Genesis Framework & Genesis Child Themes?

-That’s all what you need to do!
+That’s all that you need to do!